Aipcecodes/codes/SK - The Code of Journalistic Ethics.md

 ### VI.
 THE JOURNALIST AND THE EDITORIAL BOARD

 1. The journalist in the managing position actively supports compliance with this Code of Conduct.
-2. Editorial boards and journalists in the managing positions protect the journalist’s freedom of expression and, where appropriate, provide him or her with an adequate legal protection.
+2. Editorial boards and journalists in the managing positions protect the journalist's freedom of expression and, where appropriate, provide him or her with an adequate legal protection.
 3. The journalist must not be forced to do activities or make viewpoints that are against his or her convictions; for the exercise of this right, the other rights shall not be denied to the journalist.
 4. A post intended to be published which content has been edited by editorial board in such a way that its original meaning has changed; it may only be published with the consent of the author.
 5. Such consent is also required if the post is to be published under a brand name, pseudonym or anonymously.